 - Never less than three months’ notice and longer if you’re running an A and a B list so that the B listers still get their three months’ notice.
 This advice comes from donors.

 - A briefing on the day of the event for all home team.

-- A debrief the day or two after the event to download all of the actions, lessons, intelligence of the night.
+- A debrief the day after the event to download all of the actions, lessons, intelligence of the night.

 - A bespoke plan to follow up with every attendee.

 - No group asks – never stand up and ask the room to give a gift.